-- A. For any medication to be dispensed with the district the following guide-lines must be met: - 1.
+A. For any medication to be dispensed with the district the following must be met:

 Any medication to be administered during the school day must be taken to the nurse's office (or main office) as soon as the student arrives at school.
-Students are not permitted to carry pills or any other medication during school hours, with the exception of inhalers for asthma, which may be carried by the student with written permission from parent/quardian.
+Students are NOT permitted to carry pills or any other medication during school hours, with the exception of inhalers for asthma and epi-pens, which may be carried by the student with written permission from parent/guardian.